ibrahim-netto/portfolio/README.md

 For the development, Node.js with Apollo framework, GraphQL API and WebSockets was used as back-end, payment processing integrated with Mercado Pago, React with MUI for the front-end and Three.js for 3D user interaction.

-##### Keywords: node.js, apollo server, graphql, web sockets, mongoose, mongodb, html5, css3, javascript, react, threejs, mui, material design, qr-code, mercado pago, 3D
+##### Keywords: node.js, apollo server, graphql, web sockets, mongoose, mongodb, docker, azure html5, css3, javascript, react, threejs, mui, material design, qr-code, mercado pago, 3D

 ### Gestão Digital